charveey/goodreads_miner/README.md

-# Goodreads Scraper
+# Goodreads Miner

-A Python module and script for scraping book information from Goodreads.
+A Python CLI tool and module for scraping book information from Goodreads lists and saving it into CSV files.

+---

 ## Table of Contents